cross-chain-deprecated/moneyd-trust/README.md

 ## Quick Start

-If you already have an XRP account with 35 XRP or more, use the [Livenet](#live-network) instructions.
-Otherwise, you can still follow the [Testnet](#test-network) instructions.
+You can follow the [Testnet](#test-network) instructions.
 For development in an offline environment, you can run your own [Local Testnet](#local-test-network).

 ### Test Network